 Do Record Players Need A Special Type of Speaker?

-You can connect any speaker to a record player as long as it has the same output connection type.
-The most common types of connection are RCA, Bluetooth and AUX which you will find in 99% of all record players you can buy today.
+No, you can connect any speaker to a record player as long as it has the same output connection type.
+The most common types of connection are Bluetooth, AUX and RCA which you will find in 99% of all record players you can buy today.

 RCA: The most common speaker type for record players is RCA which has 2 plugs, a red and a white.
 They act as the left and right audio output, giving you stereo sound.
 Because it gives stereo sound, RCA offers the best quality listening experience compared to AUX which is mono and Bluetooth which can lose quality with weak signal strength.

 Bluetooth/Wireless: Many modern record players now come with Bluetooth receivers, allowing you to connect Bluetooth speakers to play music wirelessly.
 Although many modern wireless speakers are of high quality, cheaper record players often come with low quality Bluetooth receivers, meaning the signal strength could be weak, resulting in a lower quality sound vs physical connection types.

 Aux: Commonly found in cars, some record players have AUX outputs allowing you to connect AUX compatible speakers to it.
 AUX cables combine the left and right audio fields giving you mono sound so even if you have multiple speakers, they will all play the exact same sound.
 AUX outputs are only really seen in cheap record players for this reason.
 You might also see record players with an AUX ‘INPUT’.
 This means you can connect music from a device like your phone that will play out of the record players speakers.
 This does NOT let you play your record out of your phone speakers however (or other device you use).
 You can connect an AUX cable to the RCA slots on a record player but it will only play the left or right audio signal, depending on which slot you use.

 Can I Use My Own Speakers If My Record Player Already Has Built-In Speakers ?